5.1.1. Selection bias

 This non-random type of misclassification bias can be reduced by selecting an unexposed comparator group with a similar likelihood of screening or testing, selecting outcomes that are likely to be diagnosed equally in both exposure groups, or by adjusting for the surveillance rate in the analysis.
-The issues and recommendations are outlined in Surveillance Bias in Outcomes Reporting (JAMA, 2011;305(23):2462-3)).
+These issues and recommendations are outlined in Surveillance Bias in Outcomes Reporting (JAMA 2011;305(23):2462-3).

 Immortal time bias

-Immortal time bias refers to a period of cohort follow-up time during which death (or an outcome that determines end of follow-up) cannot occur.
-(K. Rothman, S. Greenland, T. Lash.
-Pharmacoepidemiology, 3rd Edition, Lippincott Williams & Wilkins, 2008 p.
-106-7).
+Immortal time bias refers to a period of cohort follow-up time during which death (or an outcome that determines end of follow-up) cannot occur (K. Rothman, S. Greenland, T. Lash.
+Modern Epidemiology, 3rd Edition, Lippincott Williams & Wilkins, 2008).

-Survival bias associated with time-to-treatment initiation in drug effectiveness evaluation: a comparison of methods (Am J Epidemiol 2005;162:1016-23) describes five different approaches to deal with immortal time bias.
-The use of a time-dependent approach had several advantages: no subjects were excluded from the analysis and the study allowed effect estimation at any point in time after discharge.
+Survival bias associated with time-to-treatment initiation in drug effectiveness evaluation: a comparison of methods (Am J Epidemiol 2005;162(10):1016-23) describes five different approaches to deal with immortal time bias.
+The use of a time-dependent approach had several advantages: no subjects are excluded from the analysis and the study allows effect estimation at any point in time after discharge.
 However, changes of exposure might be predictive of the study endpoint and need adjustment for time-varying confounders using complex methods.
-Problem of immortal time bias in cohort studies: example using statins for preventing progression of diabetes (BMJ 2010; 340:b5087) describes how immortal time in observation studies can bias the results in favour of the treatment group and how they can be identified and avoided.
+Problem of immortal time bias in cohort studies: example using statins for preventing progression of diabetes (BMJ.
+2010; 340:b5087) describes how immortal time in observational studies can bias the results in favour of the treatment group and how it can be identified and avoided.
 It is recommended that all cohort studies should be assessed for the presence of immortal time bias using appropriate validity criteria.
 However, Re.
-‘Immortal time bias on pharmacoepidemiology’ (Am J Epidemiol 2009;170:667-8) argues that sound efforts at minimising the influence of more common biases should not be sacrificed to that of avoiding immortal time bias.
+‘Immortal time bias in pharmacoepidemiology’ (Am J Epidemiol 2009;170(5):667-8) argues that sound efforts at minimising the influence of more common biases should not be sacrificed to that of avoiding immortal time bias.

 Other forms of time-related bias